List of major World Wonder Ring Stardom events: Ring of Honor

+All Elite Wrestling

 Hana Kimura Matane events

 The Hana Kimura memorial shows are independent events produced annually by Kyoko Kimura to commemorate the death of her late daughter Hana who committed suicide on May 23, 2020.
-Various wrestlers from Stardom take part in these events, especially former members of Tokyo Cyber Squad or Oedo Tai, two of the units Kimura leaded in the past.
+Various wrestlers from Stardom take part in these events, especially former members of Tokyo Cyber Squad or Oedo Tai, two of the units Kimura lead in the past.